-Most often when we think of forts, we imagine a high stockade type wall of sharpened logs that surround a number of buildings.
-Inside these walls are hardy pioneers and soldiers, valiantly defending themselves from hostile Indians on the outside.
-Though western films have perpetuated this idea, and sometimes forts were built in a stockade type manner, the purpose and style of forts varied widely and this “typical” scenario was the exception rather than the rule.
+When we think of forts, we often imagine a high stockade-type wall of sharpened logs surrounding several buildings.
+Inside these walls were hardy pioneers and soldiers, valiantly defending themselves from hostile Indians on the outside.
+Western films have perpetuated this idea, and sometimes forts were built in a stockade-type manner.
+However, the purpose and style of forts varied widely, and this “typical” scenario was the exception rather than the rule.

-Contrary to the myths perpetuated by western films, most military forts of the American West were not established to protect the settlers from Indians; rather, they were built to maintain peace among the tribes, as well as between Native Americans and white emigrants.
+Contrary to the myths perpetuated by western films, most military forts of the American West were not established to protect the settlers from Indians; instead, they were built to maintain peace among the tribes and between Native Americans and white emigrants.

-As more and more settlers moved west in the 19th century Army posts were established on the basis of anticipated use, sometimes to keep the Indian tribes from waging war with each other and at other times, to keep white settlers from encroaching upon native lands.
+As more and more settlers moved west in the 19th century, Army posts were established based on anticipated use, sometimes to keep the Indian tribes from waging war with each other and, at other times, to keep white settlers from encroaching upon native lands.

-When the many trails began to open, such as the Santa Fe Trail in the 1820’s and the Oregon Trail in the 1840’s, traders and pioneers often met with not only, opposition from the tribes, but also, by road agents interested in relieving them of their money or their goods.
+When the many trails began to open, such as the Santa Fe Trail in the 1820s and the Oregon Trail in the 1840s, traders and pioneers often met with opposition from the tribes and road agents interested in relieving them of their money or their goods.
 In response, more forts were established to protect commerce along the trails.

-When establishing a new fort, the soldiers would sometimes occupy buildings already established, but more often, were required to construct the new fort from materials available in the area.
-In forested areas, wood was usually used; adobe in the desert, and stone, where available.
+When establishing a new fort, the soldiers would sometimes occupy existing buildings, but more often, they were required to construct the new fort from materials available in the area.
+In forested areas, wood was usually used, adobe in the desert, and stone, where available.
 The typical frontier fort consisted of officers’ quarters, barracks, stables, storehouses, and headquarters buildings, grouped around a central parade ground.
 Most forts did not have walls surrounding them because attacks were generally unlikely.

-Many army posts were referred to as “camps,” when there were only a few people assigned to the location or when the site was temporary.
+Many army posts were referred to as “camps” when only a few people were assigned to the location or when the site was temporary.
 To be considered a “fort,” a full contingent of troops had to be permanently assigned to it.
-Both forts and camps were utilized by the U.S. Army during the Frontier Campaigns.
+The U.S. Army utilized both forts and camps during the Frontier Campaigns.

 Reacting to the quickly changing needs of the vast west, the Army would set up a post and then abandon it when no longer needed.

-Though it was not the original intent to establish military forts to fight the Indian Wars, this changed when the U.S. government failed to protect tribal territorial rights and uphold treaties.
+Though the original intent was not to establish military forts to fight the Indian Wars, this changed when the U.S. government failed to protect tribal territorial rights and uphold treaties.
 Increasingly upset with treaty violations and travelers, settlers, and railroad crews encroaching on their lands, the Indians were retaliating in full force by the mid-1800s

-For the soldier, life was difficult and often monotonous at these many frontier outposts.
-The vast majority of recruits saw little or no combat and spent their time doing manual labor.
+Life was difficult and often monotonous for the soldier at these many frontier outposts.
+Most recruits saw little or no combat and spent their time doing manual labor.
 Many forts were so isolated there were no nearby towns for single enlisted men to relieve the monotony or meet women.
-The normal “dull existence” of frontier life was too much for many of the troops and desertion rates were high.
+The typical “dull existence” of frontier life was too much for many troops, and desertion rates were high.